yefim/subdomain-redirector/README.md

 # CNAME Redirector

-A small app that redirects subdomains to URLs.
+An app that redirects subdomains to URLs.
 You can deploy it to Heroku and point your wildcard domain to it.

 ## Routes